-There is a revolving period, which will begin on March 20, 2007 and end on Sept.
-20, 2008, inclusive.
+There is a revolving period, which will begin on July 20, 2006 and end on April 20, 2008, inclusive.
 During this time, all principal proceeds will be used to purchase new assets for the pool.
 The revolving period will terminate early if:

-- Cumulative delinquencies (loans in arrears more than 90 days) are greater than 1.5% of the outstanding balance of the assets; - The cumulative defaults (loans that are 12 months past due) since closing exceed (i) a target derived from the straight line interpolation between 0.333% and 2.331% of the original collateral balance, or (ii) 2.000% of original collateral balance; - The reserve fund is not at its required amount; - There is a termination under the swap and no replacement, guarantor, or alternative solution can be found within 15 business days; - BBVA becomes insolvent; or - BBVA is substituted as servicer.
+- Cumulative delinquencies (loans in arrears of more than 90 days) are greater than 2.2% of the outstanding balance of the assets; - The cumulative defaults (loans which are 12 months past due) since closing exceed a target derived from the straight line interpolation between 0% and 3% of the original collateral balance; - The reserve fund is not at its required amount; - There is a termination under the swap and no replacement, guarantor, or alternative solution can be found within 15 business days; - BBVA becomes insolvent; or - BBVA is substituted as servicer.

-If any of the above events occur, the revolving period will be terminated and the issuer will use all the principal collections to redeem the notes sequentially.
+If any of the above events occur, the revolving period would be terminated and the issuer would use all the principal collections to redeem the notes on a sequential basis.